Madeleine Férat: Plot summary

 Madeleine Férat's father, after making his fortune, ruins himself in risky speculations.
 He decides to go to America to rebuild his fortune, but his boat is shipwrecked.
 Before embarking, he had bequeathed what remained of his wealth to his daughter Madeleine.
 The guardian to whom he entrusted her offers to marry her; when she refuses, he tries to rape her.
 She manages to flee, and lives on the dwindling income left to her by her father.
 Shortly afterward she meets Jacques, a surgeon, and they become lovers.
 But then he abandons her to go on a mission to Cochinchina.

 Next, she meets Guillaume de Viargues.
 He is the son of a Norman nobleman whose life was devoted to the study of chemistry in the solitude of his castle, La Noiraude.
-Guillaume's mother is the wife of a local notary who fell in love with the Count of Viargues before tiring of him and returning to her husband.
+Guillaume's mother is married to a local notary who fell in love with the Count of Viargues before tiring of him and returning to her husband.
 Guillaume grew up alone in the family castle.
 His only company was an aged servant, nearly a hundred years old, obsessed with religion.
 Guillaume is sent to boarding school and is persecuted by the other children, who call him the bastard.
 His misery at school persists until a student arrives who takes Guillaume under his protection; it is none other than Jacques, who will become Madeleine's first lover.

 During their courtship, Guillaume guesses that Madeleine had a romantic past, but he prefers to know nothing about it.
 It is she who discovers that Guillaume's friend, the one whom Guillaume considers his brother, is her former lover.
 Soon after this revelation, she hears of Jacques' death in a boating accident.
 Guillaume's father dies and leaves his fortune to his son.
 Guillaume learns from the servant in the castle that his father in fact committed suicide with the only products of his chemistry research: poison.
 The servant regards the suicide as punishment for the Count's past faults.